ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/06-storing-displaying-data.md

 In this lab you will build a data pipeline that captures the data coming into IoT Hub, processes it with Azure Stream Analytics, then routes it to downstream services.
 The first service you'll build will consume the data and present it through an Azure Web App where it is rendered as a real-time graph.

+We will use the light data you are sending from [lab 5](../sending-d2c-messages) and deploy a web application to azure that will render the data so you can visualize it even if you don't have access to PowerBI.

 In an [earlier lab](../setup-azure-iot-hub/) you provisioned an Azure IoT Hub and in the [previous lab](../sending-d2c-messages/) you built a physical device...a _Thing_.
 You coded an application to collect data from the device and send it to your IoT Hub.
 At the end of the previous lab you had data going into your IoT Hub but you weren't yet doing anything with it.
 Let's change that.